July 27, 2026

 Disciple-making gives us a front-row seat to what God is doing.

-• Living with oppressive fear.
+- Living with oppressive fear.
 “I will not leave you as orphans; I will come to you.
 Before long, the world will not see me anymore, but you will see me.
 Because I live, you also will live” (John 14:18-19, NIV).
 Orphans who have been newly adopted sometimes live with a scarcity mindset.
 Even though their needs have now been met, they can suffer from fear of abandonment and may have difficulty trusting in someone who will provide for them.
 “But perfect love drives out fear . . . the one who fears is not made perfect in love” (1 John 4:18, NIV).
-Fear does not feel good.
+Fear does not feel good and does not have to be the ongoing experience of the maturing disciple.

-• Being enslaved to unhealthy mindsets.
+- Being enslaved to unhealthy mindsets.
 “Now I say, as long as the heir is a child, he does not differ at all from a slave although he is the owner of everything” (Galatians 4:1).
 “Formerly when you did not know God, you were slaves to those who by nature are not gods.
 But now that you know God—or rather are known by God—how is it that you are turning back to those weak and miserable forces?
 Do you wish to be enslaved by them all over again?”
 (Galatians 4:8-9).
-The problem with an enslaved mindset is that while one has been given immense resources for a new way of life, these resources are of no value because they are not appropriated in practical ways.
-Slavery does not feel good.
+The problem with an enslaved mindset is that, while one has been given immense resources for a new way of life, they are of no value because they are not appropriated in practical ways.
+Slavery does not feel good and does not have to be the ongoing experience of the maturing disciple.

-• Instability in life.
-All throughout the New Testament, we hear that maturity is the goal for every believer (Col. 1:28).
-Infancy is fine if you are truly new in the faith, but an extended spiritual childhood does not produce the abundant life that Jesus came to bring.
+- Instability in life.
+Throughout the New Testament, we hear that maturity is the goal for every believer (Col. 1:28).
+Infancy is fine if you are truly new in the faith, but an extended spiritual childhood does not produce the abundant life Jesus came to bring.
 Growth allows one to become more stable (James 1:2-8) and to be able to discern good from evil (Hebrews 5:14).
 These qualities are part of a mature disciples’ life which allows us to “no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes” (Ephesians 4:14).
-Instability does not feel good.
+Instability does not feel good and does not have to be the ongoing experience of the maturing disciple.

 To summarize, Dallas Willard1 puts it this way: